Arka21Pal/Simple-Site2Site-VPN_implementation/src/vpc/README.md

 To understand the connection between the VGW and CGW, read this: https://docs.aws.amazon.com/vpn/latest/s2svpn/how_it_works.html

 The IGW is basically "like a switch that determines if the VPC will have any public IPs".
-Thus, both deployments need to have an IGW to route *any* traffic outside.
+Thus, the deployment on the customer's side needs to have an IGW to route *any* traffic outside.

 # References